Investor Education Package for Rule 506(c) Offerings

 Our Relationship with Issuers

 Issuers will pay us to be listed on our Platform.
-They might pay us in cash or with stock, options, or other securities.
+Issuers will pay us to be listed on the platform, including a commission upon a successful raise of securities.
 They might also pay us for specified services we provide to them, and reimburse us for expenses we incur on their behalf.

 After an offering is complete, we might or might not have an ongoing relationship with the Issuer.
 The Issuer may decide to use our Platform to raise money in the future, or use services provided by (and pay compensation to) entities affiliated with us.

-We will maintain online communications channels – chat rooms, basically – where you can communicate with other investors and with the Issuer.
-All discussions on the chat rooms will be open to the public, but only investors who have registered with us are allowed to post.
+We will maintain online communications channels – chat rooms, basically – where you can communicate with other users and with the Issuer.
+All discussions on the chat rooms will be open to the public, but only users who have registered with us are allowed to post.
 Representatives of the Issuer, and anyone engaged in promoting the offering, must clearly identify themselves as such.
 The chat room is where you can ask questions about investment opportunities that interest you.
+Under RegD 506(c) issuers have the option to communicate with investors and potential investors outside of the public chat.

 We generally won’t participate in the chat room, except to establish guidelines and remove potentially abusive or fraudulent content.